kkomelin/sui-dapp-starter/README.md

 I took the [official Sui e2e starter template](https://github.com/MystenLabs/sui/tree/main/sdk/create-dapp) and tried to develop with it.
 It's a good starting point and it just works but it's also very basic.

-While working with the official starter, I came up with a list of DX improvements, which I decided to wrap into a separate starter template.
+While working with the official starter, I came up with a [list of DX improvements](https://github.com/kkomelin/sui-dapp-starter/wiki), which I decided to wrap into a separate starter template.

-## Improvements (over the official starter template)

-- [x] Implemented a monorepo architecture with pnpm workspaces.
-- [x] Added recommenced VSCode plugins through VSCode configuration.
-- [x] frontend: Added "@" import alias for the src folder to make the imports cleaner.
-- [x] frontend: Refactored the main code entry file by introducing reactRender() function.
-- [x] frontend: Created SuiProvider which encapsulates all Sui-related providers.
-- [x] frontend: Added Tailwind CSS with auto-ordering Tailwind classes through Prettier.
-- [x] frontend: Added opinionated Prettier configuration.
-- [x] frontend: Added configuration for localnet and testnet.
-- [x] docs: Added Prerequisites section to README.
-- [x] backend: Added local network management commands via Suibase.
-- [x] frontend: Implemented a Layout component to separate concerns.
-- [x] frontend: Added support for dark/light mode switching.

 ## Prerequisites